Pet Dental Services Provided By Your Veterinarian in the West End

 Cats with poor oral health can suffer stomatitis, a painful inflammation of the mouth's mucous membranes.
 Signs of feline stomatitis include halitosis, inflamed gums, and swelling of throat tissues.
 Advanced feline stomatitis can make it difficult for cats to eat and swallow.
 Cats with stomatitis may also have tooth resorption, a condition involving inflamed gums growing into or engulfing the tooth.

-How Does Your Veterinarian in Glen Allen Perform a Pet Dental Exam?
+How Do We Perform a Pet Dental Exam?

 So that pets receive thorough dental exams, vets administer a sedative to pets before the exam begins.
 A typical pet dental exam takes less than 30 minutes unless treatment is needed to fill cavities, extract teeth or perform other oral procedures.
-During your pet's dental exam, your VA veterinarian will look for:
+During your pet's dental exam, your veterinary technician will look for:

 - Loose, broken or chipped teeth